-Quit tobacco use - minimum of 8 weeks prior to surgery
+• Quit all nicotine and tobacco use - minimum of 8 weeks

+prior to surgery

 Nicotine interferes with the healing process.
 Please be aware that you can be tested for nicotine at any point during the 8 weeks prior to surgery.

 Start taking a multivitamin with iron and calcium + vitamin D supplement daily.